polar-app/polar-app/docs/SHARING.md

 # Recommended reading

-We would use a similar algorithm to this
+We would use a similar algorithm to this:

 # Future